 The downturn in Italy’s retail sector extended to a seventeenth month in July.
 Furthermore, the rate of contraction in like-for-like sales accelerated from the previous month and was marked.
 This was signalled by the seasonally adjusted Italian Retail PMI® posting 40.7, down from 41.7 in June.

 Italian retailers generally fell short of their targets set for July.

 Employment levels continued to fall during July, extending the ongoing sequence of contraction to 55 months.
-Moreover, after slowing to the weakest in eight months during the preceding survey period, the rate of job shedding accelerated and was marked overall.
+Moreover, after slowing to the weakest in eight months during the preceding survey period, the rate of job shedding accelerated and was

 French retailers encountered another tough month in July.
 Sales fell at a sharper rate on both a monthly and an annual basis, while margins were squeezed to the greatest extent in the survey history.
 The pace of job shedding accelerated [fastest rate in nearly three years], while retailers scaled back their purchasing of goods and lowered their inventories.

 The headline Retail PMI® remained below the 50.0 no-change mark for a fourth successive month in July.
 At 46.7, down from 48.9 in June, the index signalled an acceleration in the monthly rate of decline in sales.